Skip to content

 The direct channel mechanics that work:

-Strong website with clear inventory, transparent pricing, and a frictionless booking flow.
-Most operators have weak websites that send users to third-party platforms by default.
+A strong website with clear inventory, transparent pricing, and a frictionless booking flow.
+Most operators have weak websites.
+They send users to third-party platforms by default.
 Fix this first.

-Local SEO and Google Business Profile for each property or grouping of properties.
-Same fundamentals as for any local business: complete profile, regular posts, photo updates, review collection.
+Local SEO and a Google Business Profile for each property or group of properties.
+The fundamentals are the same as any local business: complete profile, regular posts, photo updates, review collection.

-Google Ads campaigns targeted at brand searches and high-intent local searches.
-"Serviced apartment Mayfair" or "long stay London hotel alternative".
-Not generic "London accommodation" which is dominated by OTAs and Booking.com.
+Google Ads aimed at brand searches and high-intent local searches.
+Think "serviced apartment Mayfair" or "long stay London hotel alternative".
+Not generic "London accommodation", which OTAs and Booking.com dominate.

 Email marketing to past guests.
-Stays of 1+ months produce strong relationships with guests.
-Post-stay communications, anniversary check-ins, and direct booking incentives drive repeat business and referrals.
+Stays of 1+ months build strong relationships.
+Post-stay messages, anniversary check-ins, and direct booking incentives drive repeat business and referrals.

 Direct booking incentives.
-A 10 to 20 percent discount on direct versus OTA, free amenities included on direct bookings, longer cancellation windows on direct.
-The incentives have to be meaningful enough to overcome the ease of OTA booking.
+A 10 to 20 percent discount on direct versus OTA.
+Free amenities on direct bookings.
+Longer cancellation windows on direct.
+The incentives must be strong enough to overcome the ease of an OTA booking.

 Direct channel marketing